treeverse/lakeFS/design/accepted/gc_plus/uncommitted-gc.md

 ### 3. Listing of lakeFS repository uncommitted objects

-Expose a new API in lakeFS which writes repository uncommitted objects information into a parquet file in a dedicated path in the repository namespace
+Expose a new API in lakeFS which writes repository uncommitted objects information into data formatted files and save them in a dedicated path in the repository namespace

 ### Required changes by lakeFS